shhossain/computer_science/CPU/readme.md

 An arithmetic logic unit (ALU) is a key component of a computer's central processor unit.
 The ALU performs all arithmetic and logic operations that must be performed on instruction words.
 The ALU is split into two parts in some microprocessor architectures: the AU and the LU.

+## Cache
+The CPU never directly accesses RAM.
+Modern CPUs have one or more layers of cache.
+The CPU's ability to perform calculations is much faster than the RAM's ability to feed data to the CPU.
+The reasons for this are beyond the scope of this article, but I will explore it further in the next article.

+Cache memory is faster than the system RAM, and it is closer to the CPU because it is on the processor chip.
+The cache provides data storage and instructions to prevent the CPU from waiting for data to be retrieved from RAM.
+When the CPU needs data—and program instructions are also considered to be data—the cache determines whether the data is already in residence and provides it to the CPU.

+If the requested data is not in the cache, it's retrieved from RAM and uses predictive algorithms to move more data from RAM into the cache.
+The cache controller analyzes the requested data and tries to predict what additional data will be needed from RAM.
+It loads the anticipated data into the cache.
+By keeping some data closer to the CPU in a cache that is faster than RAM, the CPU can remain busy and not waste cycles waiting for data.